cburger/peewee-async-test/README.md

 # Peewee Async Test Project

-This is a test project to demonstrate testing Peewee Async with Pytest where every test function is wrapped in an transaction and the changes to the database rolled back once the test is completed.
+This is a test project to demonstrate testing Peewee Async with Pytest where every test function is wrapped in a transaction and the changes to the database rolled back once the test is completed.

 The issue I am having is that the code works fine with one test, but the